-Babies with Very Low Birth Weight Comparison: GA Counties
+Babies with Low Birth Weight Comparison: GA Counties Babies with Very Low Birth Weight Comparison: GA Counties

 Low birth weight is closely related to preterm birth, but may be caused by other factors.
 About 8.6% of babies born in Gwinnett County in 2017 had low birth weight (less than 5 pounds, 8 ounces), which was lower than the statewide average of 9.9% and the Healthy People 2020 target of 7.8%.
 Low birth weight was most common among girls age 15-17 years and women over 40 years, as well as African-American women.
 About 1.5% of babies born in Gwinnett County in 2017 had very low birth weight (less than 3 pounds, 5 ounces).
 This percentage was lower than the state average of 1.8%, but slightly higher than the Healthy People 2020 target of 1.4%.
 Risk factors for very low birth weight are similar to those for low birth weight.